SmallBigData/smallbigdata.github.io/scorecards/index.md

 the stakeholders and
 why it is relevant and feasible.
 The goal informs the questions that the research aims to answer.

-The *Stakeholders* alpha represents the potential beneficiaries of the research and the users of the project artefacts.
-Achievement of the research goal is in their interests.
-Stakeholders support the project team through funding, guidance, participation in research activities and other means.
+The *Stakeholders* alpha represents the potential beneficiaries of the research, the users of the project artefacts and other parties affected by the project.
+Achievement of the research goal is in their interest as is the proper and ethical conduct of the research.
+Stakeholders may support the project team through funding, guidance, participation in research activities and other means.
 The team needs the stakeholder involvement to make sure that the research actually progresses towards its goal.

-Occasionally, some stakeholder groups may be adversely affected by a social data science project.
-Their involvement is still crucial to make sure that the level of harm is managed.

 ### - Area of Concern 2: Solution